Nashavi/avikamath.com/_posts/2017-03-07-relgioustext.md

 ### Differentiators of each text (TF-IDF)

-Moving away from sentiments, lets see what words that are unique to each text.
+Moving away from sentiments, lets see what words are unique to each text.
 For this purpose, we would use [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) which is a statistical measure to determine the importance of a word to a specific document compared to its existence in other documents.

 ![Topuniquewords](/assets/images/Top Unqiue words.jpeg)

 As expected these unique word are mostly nouns.
-However it helps to shed light on some major ideas that are unique to each religion.
+However it also helps to shed some light on some major ideas that are unique to each religion.
 ‘Renunciation’, ‘Self-knowledge’, ‘intellect’ are some of the recurring ideas in Hinduism.
 It also points out the archaic usage of the word ‘spake’ in The King James Bible.
 The Quran has its most of its unique ideas around Allah being the protector, oft-forgiving correctly identified.
 It would be easier to catch on the unique ideas from The Tao Te Ching since it does not have any character names/ proper nouns.

 ### Associations among words